 Overall, I wonder if Barsanti truly believes David was a “murderous” “alt-right paranoiac” or if he realized that fear-porn can equal click-bait.
 Your guess is as good as mine.

 So I will debate anyone who thinks they can prove David Crowley was part of some alt-right movement.
 The Gray Stage continues…

 Alec Wilkinson’s article related to the documentary, A Gray State, did mention Alex Jones, but not in a derogatory way.
 This is a very thorough and interesting article, a short book in the making.

-Unfortunately, Alec fell into the trap of trying to connect David Crowley to an alt-right movement, and avoided the bullet-hole in the loving room – going to far as to tell me, after his article was finally published, that the bullet-hole was not that important.
+Unfortunately, Alec fell into the trap of trying to connect David Crowley to an alt-right movement, and avoided the bullet-hole in the loving room.
+Wilkinson then told me the reason why the bullet-hole was not included in his article was because it was not that important.
 Well, it sure seemed important when I first told Alec about it.
 He found it strange, and so did his fact-checker who called me before the article was published.
 Then after publication, Alec basically claims the bullet that killed David was not a big deal.
 Great job Alec.

 Overall, Alec Wilkinson put a lot of time and effort into this article.
 He seemed sincere when I spoke with him over the phone.
 After our phone call, I was left with the feeling that this man had not done a lot of research on this case, including the 94 pages of police reports, and the first 464 photos released by the AVPD.
 But that is just a feeling…